cchabanois/mesfavoris/README.rst

 .. image:: /docs/bookmarkMarker.png?raw=true
     :alt: Bookmark Marker

+The bookmark will be added in the bookmark folder that is selected in the *Mes Favoris* view.

 Placeholders
 ~~~~~~~~~~~~
 As you can see on the bookmark properties screenshot, bookmarks often have a *filePath* property with the absolute path to the file.